 Aside from meals, Thais are renowned “snackers”.
 It is easy to pick up a quick but delicious snack for mere pennies along the roadside or at marketplaces in Thailand.
-Popular snacks consist of spring rolls, chicken or beef satay, raw vegetables with a spicy dip, soups, salads, and sweets.
+Popular snacks consist of spring rolls, chicken or beef satay, raw vegetables with spicy dip, soups, salads, and sweets.

-Thai Cutlery & Eating Style
+Thai Cutlery and Eating Style